ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![my stuff](/blog/2021-09-08-one_day_with_racket/img/05-my_stuff.png)

 It's clearer now.
 And I have a program to save on disk: `quick-start.rkt`.
-This is not the usual approach of programming of course, I'm used to a soup where everything is mixed.
+This is not the usual approach of programming, of course.
+I'm used to a soup where everything is mixed.
-Here, definitions stays "pure", and the process of creating the program is REPL-oriented, testing stuff until it work.
+Here, definitions stays "pure", and the process of creating the program is REPL-oriented, playing with code until it work.

 Few remarks:

 - `ht-append` can take any number of args.
-If it begins by a number, this one will represent the white-space between picts; it reminds me the [overloading practice](https://www.w3schools.com/java/java_methods_overloading.asp) in OOP.
+If 1st arg is a number, it represent the white-space between picts; it reminds me the [overloading practice](https://www.w3schools.com/java/java_methods_overloading.asp) in OOP.
-- `vc-append` work for vertical-centered, and so on with `ht`, `hb`, `vt`...
+- `vc-append` stands for vertical-centered, and so on with `hb-append`, `vt-append`...
-- when the mouse is over a defined name, DrRacket show an arrow to find the definition - I discover that by accident, and it's amazing
+- when the mouse is over a defined name, DrRacket show an arrow to find its definition - I discovered that by accident, and it's amazing
 - there is no fatality about parenthesis hell, if we define names smartly along the way
-- we already feel the potential of a DSL maker that is Racket.
+- Racket already feel like a DSL maker .
 I can imagine a function to make a triangle, an other to do a square, an other to combine them and make a little house, and a house function just to wrap all of this...
 I reminds me the [SHRDLU](https://en.wikipedia.org/wiki/SHRDLU) initiative in A.I.

-What about define my own function ?
+What about defining my own function ?
 I.e. there is no `square` function in this package, so let's create one

 Nothing too new: